Topics|Topics Meeting of Compliance Managers and Practitioners for Fiscal Year 2022

 First, he talked about compliance and SNS, saying that the emergence of SNS has brought about changes in compliance.
 As a result, compliance violations have become more conspicuous.

-As a basic knowledge of SNS, he explained "SNS users and their characteristics" and "SNS user population."
-As for the mechanism of SNS flames, he defined "flames" as "a state in which criticisms are flooded and spread online in response to offline and online actions and statements.
+Explanation was then given on "SNS users and their characteristics" and "SNS user population" as basic knowledge of SNS, and as the mechanism of SNS flame-outs, "flame-out" was defined as "a state in which criticism is flooded and spread online in response to offline and online actions and statements," and the process from outbreak to flame-out and major flame-out were explained.
 The process and the entities involved in the outbreak can occur at any company or individual.

 He introduced the damage caused by social networking services, including "deterioration of business relationships," "loss of reputation," and "reputational damage" for companies, and "disciplinary dismissal," "invasion of privacy," and "slander" for individuals.

 In the introduction of case studies, as "SNS risks specific to the pharmaceutical industry," he stated, "The use of official SNS for the purpose of disease awareness, etc. is increasing.
-He explained that "there are an increasing number of cases in which official SNSs are used for the purpose of disease awareness, etc. Comments from users may include adverse event-related comments, and there is a risk that they may be left unnoticed.
+Explanation: "There are an increasing number of cases in which official social networking services are used to raise awareness of diseases, etc. Comments from users may include adverse events, and there is a risk that they may be left unnoticed.

 In closing, he said, "I would like people to recognize that SNS users, as well as those who do not use SNS at all, are by no means unaffected.
 If we pay more attention to social trends and changes related to SNS, it will be easier for us to judge the importance of risks.